DanielJDufour/beryl/README.md

 ```
 from breeze import notify

-# notifies you when method starts and ends
+# notifies when method starts and ends
 @notify
 def test_method():
     sleep(3)